Urology Residency Program

 PGY-5: Urology at UC Davis Medical Center and Kaiser Hospitals and 6 months research time allotted for those interested in research or academic urology.

-UC Davis Cancer Center is a comprehensive center housing all oncologic specialities including radiation oncology.
+UC Davis Comprehensive Cancer Center houses all oncologic specialties including radiation oncology.
 It is located on the UC Davis Medical Center campus within walking distance of the main hospital.
 A complex of three research buildings house laboratory facilities for faculty and research staff.

 Adjacent to the UC Davis Medical Center is the Shriners Hospitals for Children, Sacramento.
 Shriners Hospital is the largest pediatric referral center for both pediatric burn patients and patients with severe orthopedic and spinal cord deformities.
 Urology residents rotate through the Shriners Hospital while on a neurourology/reconstruction rotation and gain exposure to spina bifida patients and urologic patients requiring reconstructive surgery.